Visitors in the Hospital

 - Fathers may visit at any time and may remain in the room with the baby.
 Fathers must follow strict hand washing procedures.

 - After being screened for infectious diseases and instructed in hand washing techniques, visitors are permitted to visit in the mother's room with the baby.
 If at any time mother's or baby's condition warrants, visitors may be restricted.
-Visitors are reminded that mothers need time for personal care, rest, and private visits with "Daddy" and the new baby.
+Visitors are reminded that mothers need time for personal care, rest, and private visits for parents and the new baby.

 - Sibling visitation, if desired by the mother, is allowed.
 Prior to visiting, the general health of the sibling(s) should be assessed for signs of illness or known exposure to communicable disease or illness.